-No User ReviewsWrite a review

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar G65BN compare to dual fuel generators of similar power (between 5000 and 6000 W).

-- Regarding its weight, the Pulsar G65BN only weighs in at 126 pounds, which means it's one of the lighter dual fuel generators in the 5000-6000 rated wattage range.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the Genmax GM6000iED, with a dry weight of just 117.9 pounds.
+- Weight-wise, the Pulsar G65BN has only 126 lbs, which renders it one of the lighter dual fuel generators which produce 5000 to 6000 rated watts.
+In terms of weight, one of the champions in their power range is the Genmax GM6000iED, standing at just 117.9 lbs.

 Price comparison